psychemedia/island-storynotes/piedPiperNewtown/pied_piper_17th_c.md

 ## Schott's Physica Curiosa, 1662

+_Schot. phys. curios._ sounds... curious...
+So where does that reference take us?

-Let's pick up on one of those references from Wanley, *Physica curiosa, t.1](https://archive.org/details/chepfl-lipr-AXB32_01/page/n591/mode/2up) by Kaspar Schott, dated 1662, pp.519-520, albeit in Latin:
+To [*Physica curiosa*, t.1](https://archive.org/details/chepfl-lipr-AXB32_01/page/n591/mode/2up) by Kaspar Schott, dated 1662, pp.519-520, that's where, albeit in the original Latin:

 ```{admonition} Schott's Version, in *Physica Curiosa*
 :class: dropdown